This is the third part of my chronicle about our trip through the Romantikstraße, you can read the rest here:

 Sankt Wolfgang im Salzkammergut

 Sankt Wolfgang im Salzkammergut is one of the most touristic places of Austria.
-I suspect that I’d have prefered to visit this town 15-20 years ago, now it’s excessively exploited touristically.
+I suspect that I’d have preferred to visit this town 15-20 years ago, now it’s excessively exploited touristically.
 In the narrow streets of the center I had the feeling of being inside a theme park, and unfortunately one with many more shops than attractions.
 It is possible that the shops and restaurants themselves are nowadays the attractions.
 Not for me.

 But still we had a great time there.